sass/dart-sass/lib/src/embedded/README.md

    [`WorkerDispatcher`]: worker_dispatcher.dart

 2. The [`CompilationDispatcher`] fully parses and handles messages for a single compilation.
-Each `CompilationDispatcher` runs in a separate isolate so that the embedded compiler can run multiple compilations in parallel.
+Each `CompilationDispatcher` runs in a separate worker so that the embedded compiler can run multiple compilations in parallel.

    [`CompilationDispatcher`]: compilation_dispatcher.dart